ben-grande/qusal/README.md

 Qusal is now installed.
 Please read the README.md of each project for further information on how to install the desired package.

+The intended behaviour is to enforce the state of qubes and their services.
+If you modify the qubes and their services and apply the state again, there is a good chance your choices will be overwritten.
+To enforce your state, declaratively specify the desired state, do not do it manually, we are past that.

 Qubes global settings (qubes-prefs) that will be managed:

 - **clockvm**: disp-sys-net, sys-net